alevy/simple.cx/pages/tutorial.md

 _Simple_ templates are embedded templates -- meaning they are embedded inside HTML, or whichever relevant output format.
-Template directives (like control statments and variable expansions) are surrounded by dollar signs ($).
+Template directives (like control statements and variable expansions) are surrounded by dollar signs ($).
 Our template lists the post titles and links to the post itself at "/:post.id".
 For a comprehensive overview of the templating language, see the [Haddock documentation](http://hackage.haskell.org/package/simple-templates-0.7.0/docs/Web-Simple-Templates-Language.html#g:1).